-- A schedule of times when the laboratory rooms are available for practice is posted on the lab door.
+Students must consult their faculty/instructor regarding the process to schedule practice time in the lab.
 The equipment in the lab cannot be checked out overnight.
-If you need additional equipment, please check with the Lab Coordinator. - Lab Materials are not to be removed from the clinical lab without permission of an instructor.
+If you need additional equipment, please check with the Lab Coordinator.

-Classroom and Clinical Attendance
+Clinical/Simulation/Lab Attendance

-Classroom: Nursing is a pre-professional program of study and students are expected to be punctual and attentive in the classroom.
-When absences constitute greater than 20% of total semester class hours per course, the faculty will issue a professional conduct violation.
-The faculty may consider extenuating circumstances after a student provides documentation of the event that led to the absences.
+Nursing is a pre-professional program of study and students are expected to be present, punctual, and attentive in the clinical, simulation and lab settings.

+- 1. Based on clinical agency and/or clinical faculty availability; clinical experiences may include evenings, nights, Saturday and/or Sunday clinical assignments. - 2.
+Students are responsible for providing their own transportation and auto insurance for all class and clinical/simulation/lab experiences. - 3.
+Clinical orientation and wrap up days may be held on alternate days and times.
+In addition, orientation may be held the week before classes officially begin.

-Clinical/Simulation/Lab: Experience is essential for student fulfillment of program and course objectives.
-Unexcused absences and tardiness will affect the course grade and/or continuation in the program.
-Tardiness may result in the student not being admitted to the clinical/sim/laboratory, which may be counted as an absence.
-Admittance to the clinical sim/laboratory in the event of tardiness for extenuating circumstances will be at the discretion of the clinical faculty.
-All clinical absences require make-up work assigned by the course faculty.
+- 4. Clinical/Simulation/Lab: Experience is essential for student fulfillment of program and course objectives. - a.
+Unexcused absences and tardiness will affect the course grade and/or continuation in the program. - b.Tardiness may result in the student not being admitted to the clinical/sim/laboratory, which may be counted as an absence.
+Tardiness is defined as one minute after the designated start time.
+Admittance to the clinical, simulation, and lab will be at the discretion of the clinical faculty. - c.
+All clinical, simulation, and lab absences require make-up assignments designated by the course faculty. - 5.

-Excused Absence: Students must notify their course faculty using the preferred method of contact as stated in the course syllabus PRIOR to the beginning of clinical, simulation, or lab for an absence to be considered excused.
-A student illness or injury is an example of an event that may be considered an excused absence.
-Faculty may request documentation for more than one absence.

 Unexcused Absence: When a student fails to notify the course faculty of the absence prior to the beginning of clinical, simulation, or lab, the absence will be regarded as a "no call, no show" situation and result in an unexcused absence.
 A student with one unexcused absence in a clinical, simulation, or lab will receive a clinical warning and earn zero points for any make-up assignments.
-This student must also attend a follow-up meeting with the course coordinator.
+This student must also attend a follow-up meeting with the course coordinator. - 6.
 Students with two unexcused clinical, simulation, or lab absences will be dismissed from the course and a grade of "F" recorded in TopNet.
 If extenuating circumstances prevent the student from communicating the absence, the student may petition the course faculty for a waiver of this policy.
-Students who seek this waiver are required to provide documentation of the nature of this serious event and their fitness to return to clinical.

-Extenuating circumstances are unforeseen accidents, deaths in the immediate family or personal illness which requires you to be absent from class or clinical.
-Vacations, weddings, routine medical and/or dental appointments, studying for an exam, child care issues, job interviews, and working at your job are not considered extenuating circumstances as these are not unforeseen events.
-The presence of extenuating circumstances does not guarantee that the student will be exempted from the attendance policy.

-Based on clinical agency and/or clinical faculty availability; clinical experiences may include evenings, nights, Saturday and/or Sunday clinical assignments.

-Clinical orientation and wrap up days may be held on alternate days and times due to facility availability.
-In addition, orientation may be held the week before classes officially begin.

-BSN Committee approval date 01/15/2019
+Students who seek this waiver are required to provide documentation of the nature of this serious event and their fitness to return to clinical. - 7.
+Clinical Absences: Kentucky Board of Nursing requirements for clinical and simulation undergraduate nursing programs will be observed. - a.
+Excused Absence: Student must provide verbal or written notification of clinical, simulation, and/or lab absence to the clinical instructor PRIOR to the start of the learning experience (unless an extenuating circumstance prohibits notification).
+See below for examples of extenuating circumstance.
+Faculty may request documentation for more than one absence. - b.
+Unexcused Absence: When a student fails to notify the course faculty of the absence PRIOR to the beginning of clinical, simulation, or lab, the absence will be an unexcused absence. - c.
+The Professional Standards Evaluation Tool (PSET) addresses unexcused absences.
+Refer to the PSET.

-Personal Illness and Emergency
+Personal Illness, Emergency, and Extenuating Circumstances